scikit-hep/pyhepmc/README.md

 ```
 pip install --user --upgrade .
 ```
 The `--user` option is not necessary when you are inside a virtualenv or if you have write-permission to the system-wise Python directories.
-The `--upgrade` option makes sure that an already existing pyhepmc-ng version is replaced.
+The `--upgrade` option makes sure that an already existing pyhepmc version is replaced.

 ## License

-pyhepmc-ng is covered by the BSD 3-clause license, see the `LICENSE` file for details.
-This license only applies to the pyhepmc-ng code.
+pyhepmc is covered by the BSD 3-clause license, see the `LICENSE` file for details.
+This license only applies to the pyhepmc code.
 The connected external libraries HepMC3 and pybind11 are covered by other licenses, as described in their respective `LICENSE` files.